Multepal/documentation-schema-texts/README.md

 </text>
 `

-To add, change or delete an element, you must edit its information within the <elementSpec>.
+To add, change or delete an element, you must edit its information within elementSpec.

 `
 <elementSpec iden="elementName" mode="add, change, replace, or delete">